MCQ on Human Immunodeficiency Virus (HIV/ AIDS) (Medical Microbiology)

 d) 1991

-13) All of the following are examples of clinically important specimens that are used for the laboratory diagnosis of HIV infection, EXCEPT?
+13) All of the following are examples of clinically important specimens that can be taken from a HIV infected patient for the laboratory diagnosis of HIV infection, EXCEPT?

 a) Blood